ArcherFSharpTesting/Archer.Bow/docs/readme/runner/UsingRunner.md

 )
 ) -->

-The `Runner` in the Bow library is responsible for executing tests, handling test lifecycle events, and providing flexible filtering and execution options.
-Below are usage patterns and examples to help you get started.

 <!-- (dl (# Creating a Runner)) -->

 You can create a runner instance using the `Bow` type: